tate-it/react-ab-testing/README.md

-# React Controlled AB
+# React AB Testing

-React component for integrating test experiences with your react code from a source like VWO and evergage that decides what the variant should be.
+React component for integrating test experiences with your React code from a source like VWO that decides what the variant should be.

 ## What it does